 This is the quintessential book on the power of investing.

-This biography of sorts tells the author's personal story of two father figures in his life, both of whom had an influence on his adult concepts of money and investing.
+This biography of sorts tells Robert Kiyosaki‘s personal story of two father figures in his life, both of whom had an influence on his adult concepts of money and investing.

 The book largely focuses on working for money versus investing your money in order to have it work for you.

-Overall, this book is not one of the most beneficial books to read about specifics of investments and finances.
-However, The author's candid and insightful writing make it highly influential and inspirational.
+Overall, this book is not one of the most beneficial books to read about the specifics of investments and finances.
+However, the author's candid and insightful writing makes it highly influential and inspirational.

 13. Retire Rich from Real Estate: A Low-Risk Approach to Buying Rental Property for the Long-Term Investor by Marc Andersen PhD